osvaldo2627/filename-padder/README.md

 ```

 ## How to use it:
-To describe the patter just add (?var) on the section that we want to pad
+To describe the pattern just add (?var) on the sector that we want to pad,
 in this case:

 track-(?var)-music.mp3